Social Networks 🚫 Tools & Productivity ✅

 The goal of this post isn’t to motivate anyone into leaving Twitter or any other social network.
 I’ve decided to put some of my thoughts on the matter in a more structured format as I struggled to make sense of my own decision for quite some time.
 This was a learning process that I wanted to document, to a certain point.

 One of the reasons I kept hanging around Twitter was because of the big presence of peers from information security.
 I felt that the information that was being presented was interesting enough and, to an extent, I felt that due to my job, I would be losing out if I wasn’t constantly keeping tracks of news an tweets.

-This fear of missing out cornered me into regularly checking in on Twitter (I disable a big part of the notifications in my devices) and I would find myself, even without realizing, pouring over several minutes scrolling through threads and comments that added zero value to my experience, or my main reason for being on Twitter, my job.
-To an extent, Twitter (and it’s highly polarized user base) became detrimental to what I was trying to do.
+This fear of missing out cornered me into regularly checking Twitter (even though I had notifications turned off) and I would find myself, without realizing, pouring over several minutes scrolling through threads and comments that added zero value to my experience or to my main reason for being on Twitter: my job.
+Twitter (and its highly polarized user base) became detrimental to what I was trying to do.